Flows

 - Establish guidelines first - Set up your core guidelines before starting flows so all evaluations are measured consistently

-- Name flows descriptively - Use clear names that help your team understand the swimlane/journey being evaluated
+- Name flows descriptively - Use clear names that help your team understand the journey being evaluated

-- Continue intentionally - Most of your work will be continuing flows (design iterations), not creating new ones.
+- Continue intentionally - Most of your work will be continuing flows, not creating new ones.
 That's where the trend data comes from.

 - Keep guidelines stable - Only update guidelines when there's a major design system change.
 Frequent guideline changes make it hard to compare v1 vs v2 results.